-SECTION 701.
-Licenses.
-All gaming employees shall be required to obtain a tribal license as a gaming employee from the Agency, and for that purpose the Agency shall conduct or cause to be conducted background investigations of all such employees persons or entities and shall deny or revoke such licenses for any employee whose prior activities, criminal record, if any, or reputation, habits, and associations pose a threat to the public interest or to the effective regulation of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming.
+SECTION 701 - Licenses.
+All gaming employees shall be required to obtain a tribal license from the Agency, and for that purpose the Agency shall conduct or cause to be conducted background investigations of all such persons (who are 18 years of age or older) or entities and shall deny or revoke such licenses for any whose prior activities, criminal record, if any, or reputation, habits, and associations pose a threat to the public interest or to the effective regulation of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming.
 No license shall be issued to any person convicted of a felony or gaming offense.
-No license shall issue for a term exceeding twelve (12) months, but licenses may be renewed annually in accordance with rules or procedures established by the Agency.
+No license shall issue for a term exceeding twenty-four (24) months, but licenses may be renewed in accordance with rules or procedures established by the Agency.
 Temporary licenses may be issued in accordance with rules or procedures established by the Agency, but shall expire no later than 90 days after issuance and may not be renewed.

-SECTION 702.
-Background investigations.
+SECTION 702 - Background investigations.
 Before issuing a license to a gaming employee, the Agency shall forward the results of any background investigation to the Commission.

-SECTION 703.
-Licensing decision.
-If the Agency determines, on the basis of a background investigation and such other information as it may obtain, that the applicant is qualified for a gaming employee license, the Agency may, but shall not be required to shall issue such license.
-The Agency, at its sole discretion, may impose any reasonable qualifications to such license it deems appropriate. , or may refuse to issue such license despite an applicant's qualifications.
+SECTION 703 - Licensing decision.
+If the Agency determines, on the basis of a background investigation and such other information as it may obtain, that the applicant is qualified for a gaming license, the Agency shall issue such license.
+The Agency may impose any reasonable qualifications on such license it deems appropriate.

-SECTION 704.
-Work permits.
+SECTION 704 - Work permits.
 All persons who are not gaming employees but work at any facility where authorized gaming occurs or is supervised or administered, must obtain a non-gaming work permit.
-Such work permits shall be issued upon determining that the employee is not a threat to the effective regulation of gaming and creates no risk or enhances no danger of unfair or illegal practices, methods or activities in the conduct of gaming on the

-Reservation.
-All applicants for work permits shall provide the information required in any Compact.
-No work permit shall be issued to any person convicted of a felony or gaming offense.
-No permit shall issue for a term exceeding twelve (12) months, but permits may be renewed annually in accordance with rules or procedures established by the Agency.
+Such work permits shall be issued upon determining that the employee is not a threat to the effective regulation of gaming and creates no risk or enhances no danger of unfair or illegal practices, methods or activities in the conduct of gaming on the Reservation.
+All applicants for work permits shall provide the information required in Secretarial procedures.
+No work permit shall be issued to any person convicted of (i) a gaming offense or (ii) a felony which the Agency determines is a threat to the integrity or reputation of gaming by the Tribe.
+In order to accommodate special circumstances that may apply to persons under the age of eighteen (18), the Agency may establish separate rules or procedures for permits to those persons, but such permits shall expire when the individual reaches the age of eighteen (18).
+No permit shall issue for a term exceeding twenty-four (24) months, but permits may be renewed in accordance with rules or procedures established by the Agency.
 Temporary permits may be issued in accordance with rules or procedures established by the Agency, but shall expire no later than 90 days after issuance and may not be renewed.

-SECTION 705.
-Licensing of vendors, etc. Any person or entity proposing to sell, lease, or otherwise provide electronic games of chance, other gaming devices, or gaming services to the Tribe (including, without limitation, gaming device sales personnel and technicians) are required to obtain a license from the Tribe.
+SECTION 705 - Licensing of vendors, etc. Any person or entity proposing to sell, lease, or otherwise provide electronic games of chance, other gaming devices, or gaming services to the Tribe (including, without limitation, gaming device sales personnel and technicians) are required to obtain a license from the Tribe.

 The standards with respect to such licenses are the same as those applicable to gaming employees, except that if applicant is a corporation, trust, or partnership, applications must be made by any person or entity holding 10% or more of any beneficial or legal interest in such entity and, if publicly held, all officers and directors.